Why choose this course

-    Our course will introduce to a range of thought-provoking critical and theoretical approaches to literature.
-You’ll discover historical, social and psychological perspectives, among others that will enhance your understanding of literary works.
+Our course will introduce you to thought-provoking critical and theoretical approaches to literature.
+You’ll discover a range of perspectives, such as postcolonialism, psychoanalysis, and gender studies; that will enhance your understanding of literary works.

 You can tailor your course with a number of specialist optional modules on specific periods and themes, from the early modern to the contemporary, and from children’s literature to American fiction.

 Unusually for an English literature course, we also offer you the opportunity to take a Professional Training placement, enabling you to apply your skills in an industry-relevant context.

 You can choose to study English Literature in the following ways:

 - With a language (including French, German or Spanish)

 - With creative writing, film studies, politics or sociology.